ZuseApp/zuse-web/zuse-hub-api.md

 #### User Projects

 ```
-GET /api/v1/user/projects
+GET /api/v1/user/projects?page=1&per_page=10
 ```

 The above endpoint is used to obtain the user's (identified by authentication token) shared projects on zuse hub.
+Notice the page and per_page url parameters.
+This allows for pagination of user projects.
+Page counting starts from 1 not 0.
 On success, the endpoint returns an :ok status with the following json:

 ```
 [